 The diagnosis of dementia requires the presence of dysfunction in memory and other cognitive domains which are progressive, resulting in a decreased level of function.
 At the stage of dementia the pathological changes in the brain are often well established and profound.
-Alzheimer's disease (AD) is the most common cause of dementia and the pathological hallmarks of AD include b-amyloid plaques and neurofibrillary tangles.
+Alzheimer's disease (AD) is the most common cause of dementia and the pathological hallmarks of AD include beta-amyloid plaques and neurofibrillary tangles.
+The second commonest cause of dementia is Vascular Dementia (VaD).
+In the majority of elderly patients, AD and VaD co-exist and this is termed as Mixed Dementia.

 There is evidence to show that these pathological changes begin many years prior to the onset of dementia.
 The challenge for physicians would be to identify subtle changes in cognition when the pathological changes are only beginning to develop.
-These earlier stages of disease have been described using several terminologies including mild cognitive impairment (MCI) and cognitively impaired not demented (CIND).
+These earlier stages of disease have been described using several terminologies including mild cognitive impairment (MCI) and cognitively impaired not demented (CIND)3-4.
 It is crucial that clinicians are able to identify these earliest stages of cognitive impairment as intervention is most likely to be effective when initiated at this early stage.